tupian-language-resources/bororo/README.md

 If you use these data please cite this dataset using the DOI of the [particular released version](../../releases/) you were using

+Ferraz Gerardi, Fabrício (2023).
+Lexical database of the Bororoan family.

 ## Description